-Does Twitter activity by the likes of al-Hathloul run the risk of only reaching people outside of Saudi—people who have no ability to change anything?
+Does Twitter activity by the likes of al-Hathlul run the risk of only reaching people outside of Saudi – people who have no ability to change anything?

-Not really—the women driving activists are tweeting in both Arabic and English.
+Not really – the women driving activists are tweeting in both Arabic and English.
 The Arabic tweets get wide attention inside Saudi Arabia.
-In 2013, efforts to organize a mass driving day on October 26 gained so much attention that more than 100 senior clerics visited the king's palace in advance of that date asking him to stop the women from driving, so from that I assume the campaign has a lot of traction internally.
+In 2013, efforts to organise a mass driving day on October 26th gained so much attention that over 100 senior clerics to visited the king's palace in advance of that date asking him to stop the women from driving, so from that I assume the campaign has a lot of traction internally.

 Naturally this feeds into bigger issues of equality in Saudi Arabia.
 What other challenges do women face?

 Saudi Arabia's discriminatory male guardianship system remains intact despite government pledges to abolish it.
-Under this system, ministerial policies and practices forbid women from obtaining a passport, marrying, traveling, or accessing higher education without the approval of a male guardian—usually a husband, father, brother, or son.
+Under this system, ministerial policies and practices forbid women from obtaining a passport, marrying, travelling, or accessing higher education without the approval of a male guardian – usually a husband, father, brother, or son.
 Authorities also fail to prevent some employers from requiring male guardians to approve the hiring of adult female relatives or some hospitals from requiring male guardian approval for certain medical procedures for women.

 This must go against the Arab Charter on Human Rights, though?